Sigrid the Haughty: Modern reconstructions

 There are many alternative reconstructions.
 Some interpret the saga accounts of Sigrid as a confused rendering of a woman appearing in the historical record.
 Chronicler Thietmar of Merseburg reported that a daughter of first duke of the Polans Mieszko I, unnamed in the original source but hypothesized to have been named 'Świętosława' by some modern historians, married Sweyn, and by him was mother of Harald and Cnut, while writing slightly later Adam of Bremen reported that this same Polish princess had earlier married Eric, having Olaf by him.
 Sigrid could be either a contemporary name adopted by the Princess to conform to her new linguistic context, or else simply a name invented by saga writers who did not know or could not comprehend her Slavic name.
 This solution may further make her identical to the woman that the same saga gives as Sweyn's first queen, 'Gunhild', daughter of 'Burislav', suggested to be a confused rendering of the same historical marriage to the sister of Boleslav of Poland.
 This is not certain: the attributed Polish marriages of Sweyn and Eric may have been to different women, with Gunhild being the daughter of Mieszko, while Eric's widow, a distinct princess, may simply have been the dramatic model for Sigrid.

 Finally, some consider Sigrid to be a fictional character created by Scandinavian saga writers.

-Archaeology
+Suggested resting places

-Further confusion has been introduced by dated interpretations of an archaeological discovery.
+Further confusion has been introduced by outdated interpretations of an archaeological discovery.
 In 1835, the Haraldskær Woman was discovered in a peat bog in Jutland.
-This body of a woman was dated to the 11th century, and it was identified with Sigrid (or Gunhild).
-Radiocarbon dating later proved this dating incorrect, that the remains are much older.
-However, the erroneous dating became intertwined with numerous episodes of Scandinavian intrigue, as the theory was elaborated to serve a variety of agendas of kings and nobles prior to its redating.
+When originally found in the nineteenth century, this female body was dated to the 11th century, and it was identified as Sigrid (or Gunhild).
+Radiocarbon dating later proved this was incorrect, however, showing the remains are much older and probably not those of Sigrid.
+Despite this, the erroneous dating became intertwined with numerous episodes of Scandinavian intrigue, as the theory was elaborated to serve a variety of agendas of kings and nobles prior to its redating.

+Other legend states that Sigrid is buried at the Puke Stone (Swedish: Pjukesten) along the Gotaleden hiking trail.
+Near the half-way point of the twelfth stage of that trail lies an ancient monumental stone just off the path in the forest.
+It is said to be the burial place of Queen Sigrid, erected by her son.